chrissarmstrong/seeking-manifold/content/Home & Garden/Saying Goodbye to the Beast.md

 ![[speaker-diagram.png]]

-Endless tweaking of filter and speaker response curves:
+I did endless tweaking of filter and speaker response curves:

 ![[response-curves.png]]

-Playing around with a setup to use the FFT of impulse responses to measure speaker driver + enclosure + room characteristics—a cool end-to-end learning experience involving hardware and my own software.
+I created a setup to use the FFT of impulse responses to measure speaker driver + enclosure + room characteristics—a cool end-to-end learning experience involving hardware and my own software.
 I don't even remember what language the anaysis code was written in...
 Basic?
 Pascal?

 ![[impulse-fft.png]]